digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 .. literalinclude:: ../../../../src/test/daml/Daml/Finance/Instrument/Swap/Test/Util.daml
   :language: daml
   :start-after: -- CREATE_CREDIT_DEFAULT_SWAP_INSTRUMENT_BEGIN
-  :end-before: -- CREATE_FOREIGN_EXCHANGE_SWAP_INSTRUMENT_END
+  :end-before: -- CREATE_CREDIT_DEFAULT_SWAP_INSTRUMENT_END

 Once the instrument is created, you can book a holding on it.
-Since the issuer pays the fix leg, it means that the owner of the holding receives the fix leg (and pays the protection amount in case of a credit default).
+Since the issuer pays the protection leg, it means that the owner of the holding receives the protection leg (and pays the fix leg).

 Frequently Asked Questions
 **************************